ph1p/ikea-led-obegraensad/README.md

   - Lines
   - Circle
   - Clock
+  - Big Clock
   - Weather
   - Rain
-- Custom Animation with the "Creator"
+  - Animation with the "Creator"

 # Control the board